tempname11/WorkingTitle4/notes/global_illumination.md

 # Global Illumination TODO

 ## Known bugs
-- Grid boundaries still jump too much. :ProbeWrapping
+- Grid boundary values jump too much on movement.
-- Cascade boundaries are clearly visible.
+- Cascade boundaries are visible.
 - No texture LODs, will manifest in aliasing and perf.

 ## Harder tasks